 “What’s the story with Mr. Stone-Face over there?” pointing at Robby.

 “Yeah.
 He’s just out of it.
 New York’s too much for him.
 We’re just trying to get him ready for tonight’s show.
 We have a hit song that he sings and really gets out there performing.
 He’ll snap out of it.
 He and I aren’t as tight as we used to be.
 His friend Iggy showed up in Daytona and they’re double trouble.”

 “It amazes me how mature you are.
 Try to tell me when you need help.
-You guys need professional management, but it would ruin the fun factor.
+You guys need professional management, but it might ruin the fun factor.
 Get Michael to help you with Robby.”

-“Bad drugs – heroin,” Michael admitted.
+“Bad drugs – heroin,” Michael admits.

 “How’d that happen?”

 “Iggy showed up in Daytona and has been with us since.”

 Robby isn’t saying anything and doesn’t appear to be listening.

 “Can you take him upstairs and get him functioning?”
 I ask Mary.
 “I think he’s bored because after tonight, he’s not involved with the Church stuff.”